rokkit-ts/rokkit.ts-dependency-injection/README.md

 |          | <code>retrieveInjector(injectorName: string, contextName?: string)</code>        |
 |          | <code>retrieveInjectorByDefaultContext(injectorName: string)</code>              |

+## Contribution

+If you want to contribute to the project, please don't hesitate to send feedback, create issues or a pull request for open ones.

+## Upcoming features

+The next feature enables the injectable to register its own constructor arguments and searches for Injectors that could be used to instantiate these.

 ## License

 Rokkit.ts-dependency-injection is Open Source software released under the MIT License.